 Tip: there is also an alternative method for this step, which involves using the same amount of water and flour: bring to boil the water in a pot and, once it reaches boiling point, turn off the heat and pour in the flour, stirring quickly until a well-blended dough is obtained.

 Transfer the dough onto a lightly floured pastry board and start kneading it for a couple of mins until it is smooth.
 Don’t overwork the dough.

 Leave it to rest for 30 minutes covered with a cling film.
 After this time, divide the dough into many sticks that you will cut into small pieces.

 Shape your gnocchi now: you can make them ribbed using the classic gnocchi ruler or pass them on a fork, or simply cut them into chunks or even little balls called ‘chicche’.

 Melt Taleggio cheese in 80 ml of milk, add a pinch of nutmeg, stir.

-Drop Gnocchi a few at a time into a pan of boiling salted water, cook until they bob to the surface (in 1-2 mins), drain and sautéeing for 1 min in the Taleggio cheese sauce.
+Drop Gnocchi a few at a time into a pan of boiling salted water, cook until they bob to the surface (in 1-2 mins), pick them up with a skimmer and sautéeing for 1 min in the Taleggio cheese sauce.
 Serve them with a sprinkle of minced Pistachio nuts.